Two Roads to Classicality: Further Examples

-Another example in which both constructions coincide is provided by classical probability theory, since in fact there are (monoidal, causal) equivalences:
+\paragraph{Classical probability theory} \johnignore {Another example in which both constructions coincide is provided by classical probability theory, since in fact} There are (monoidal, causal) equivalences:

-The left hand equivalence holds since, as we have seen, $\ClassProb$ already has biproducts.
+The left hand equivalence holds since \johnignore{, as we have seen,} $\ClassProb$ already has biproducts.
 Conversely, it follow from a Theorem of Flor (\cite[Theorem 2]{flor1969groups}, see also~\cite[Theorem 4]{demarr1974nonnegative}) that any idempotent $p$ in $\ClassProb$ has a finite decomposition $p = z_1 + \dots + z_k$ where the $z_i$ satisfy $z_i \circ z_j = \delta_{i,j} z_i$ and each are of rank one, hence splitting over $I$.
 In particular, \emph{every} idempotent in $\ClassProb$ has a finite decomposition and so splits, yielding the other equivalences.
+Hence, as in the quantum case, these constructions coincide.